What is Nplate® and who should receive it?

 - If you have a chronic liver disease, you may get blood clots in the veins of your liver.
 This may affect your liver function.

-Is financial assistance available to help pay for Nplate®?
+Are financial resources available to help pay for Nplate®?

 How will I know whether Nplate® is working?